wind-turbine.com

 1. Introduction

-Wind turbines are subject to a technical Lifespan of about 20 to 25 years.
+Wind turbines are designed for a technical service life of about 20 to 25 years.
 But like any complex technical system, they are subject to natural wear and tear.
-Particularly strong the large, central assemblies – the so-called Large components.
-If they fail or show clear signs of material fatigue, operators have an important role to play in Decision before: Repair, replace or shut down the plant?
+The large, central assemblies – the so-called large components – are subjected to particularly heavy loads.
+If they fail or show clear signs of material fatigue, operators have an important decision to make: repair, replace or shut down the plant?

-Replacing large components is usually time-consuming, expensive and logistical demanding.
-At the same time, it can increase the service life of a wind turbine by many years and the availability is restored to a high level bring.
-For many operators, the exchange is therefore a key issue in continued operation and lifetime management of their systems.
+Replacing large components is usually time-consuming, expensive and logistically challenging.
+At the same time, it can extend the service life of a wind turbine by many years and bring availability back to a high level.
+For many operators, replacement is therefore a key issue in the continued operation and service life management of their systems.

-This guide explains in a practical way when a large component replacement which components are affected, what the process looks like, what challenges can arise and when such an intervention Worth.
+This guide explains in a practice-oriented way when a large component replacement is necessary, which components are affected, what the process looks like, what challenges can arise and when such an intervention is worthwhile.

 2. What does "large component replacement" mean?

-A large component replacement is understood to mean replacement of one or more central mechanical or electrical Main assemblies of a wind turbine.
-These components are large, heavy, expensive and often only with special cranes, transport vehicles and specialist personnel. handle.
+A large component replacement is the replacement of one or more central mechanical or electrical main assemblies of a wind turbine.
+These components are large, heavy, expensive and often can only be handled with special cranes, transport vehicles and specialist personnel.

-Typically, large component replacements are not routine maintenance, but part of the major maintenance measures, which are usually carried out after a defect, severe wear or in the context of service life extensions.
+Typically, large component replacements are not routine maintenance, but part of larger maintenance measures that are usually necessary after a defect, severe wear and tear or as part of service life extensions.

 The goal of a large component replacement is to: